 Discussion:

 It was pointed out that saving some bits (per a.) is not overly important in SEI messages.
-No action on this aspect.
+No action was taken on this aspect.

-It was agreed that specifying a value range is needed.
-However, if the SEI message retains signalling the actual width and height of the output, the range should be specified such that the CroppedWidth|Height is the minimum, and CroppedWidth|Height * 16 – 1 is the maximum.
+Decision: It was agreed that specifying a value range is needed.
+However, if the SEI message retains signalling the actual width and height of the output, the range should be specified such that the CroppedWidth|Height is the minimum, and CroppedWidth|Height * 16 − 1 is the maximum.

 A BoG (chaired by S. Deshpande) was asked to continue review of the open items from here.
 Meeting in parallel with EE2 activities in JVET plenary, starting from 1400 CEST on Friday 21 Oct.
 See further disposition under JVET-AB0244 below.